the-link2012/Advanced-Foods/Advanced Foods (link2012)/Readme.txt

-Options may be viewed in the scoreboard af.options items = max # of items that may be cooked together multiplier = %multiplier to give when cooking (default 199/199%)
+Options may be viewed in the scoreboard af.options items = max # of items that may be cooked together multiplier_single = %multiplier to give when cooking a single piece of food (default 199/199%) multiplier_meal = %multiplier to give when cooking a meal (default 249/249%)

 Bugs and maxes:
 If 2 players finish eating food on the same tick, they will both get the same effect as one of the two